Ryan37342342/AquaInspector-Sensor/README.md

  - Bash script will take and parse this into the rust binary file using the build-script option so it can be accessed

 ## ToDo :
- - connect board to temp sensor and get a reading every 5 mins
+ - troubleshoot and solve issues with temp reading boiler plate
  - setup http api to return